hmchen47/DataScience/ML/MLNN-Hinton/a01-IntroNN.md

     </a>
   </div>

-  + the amalgamation of the outputs from upstream nodes and the summed output is then passed to an activation function, which assesses the probability to determine whether it’s the quantiative value (the probability) sufficient to make the neuron fire
+  + the amalgamation of the outputs from upstream nodes and the summed output is then passed to an activation function, which assesses the probability to determine whether it’s the quantitative value (the probability) sufficient to make the neuron fire

 + Illustration of Neural network